 The course covers:

-Many of our clients have Parkinson’s disease and our training has been designed around feedback from our carers who care regularly for clients living with Parkinson’s disease.
+Many of our clients have Parkinson’s disease so our training has been designed around feedback from our carers who care regularly for clients living with Parkinson’s disease.

 The course covers:

-Stroke and the effects of stroke, affect a large number of our clients, many of whom will have a live-in carer for a short-term period, immediately upon discharge from hospital to help in their rehabilitation as they re-learn skills and recover speech and mobility.
+Stroke and the effects of stroke, affect a large number of our clients.
+Many have a live-in carer for a short-term period to help their rehabilitation as they re-learn skills and recover speech and mobility.

-Our Stroke Awareness and Care training course helps give carers the skills they need to care for stroke survivors.
-Our in-house training team have received their own training directly from the Stroke Association and are able to impart their knowledge and skills to equip carers with comprehensive and practical advice to help their clients through recovery.
+Our Stroke Awareness and Care training course gives carers the skills they need to care for stroke survivors.
+Our in-house training team have received their own training directly from the Stroke Association, and equip carers with comprehensive and practical advice to help their clients through recovery.